valango/mongooz/README.md

 `field: [{type: number}]` - will not be translated.

 ### findBounded(model, fields, bounds, [geometryField]) : Query
 Creates a spatial intersect query.
+Needs at least two coordinate pairs.

 **_model_** `: Promise<any>`